kujhawk94/noaa2ical/README.md

-Works nicely in debian's `/etc/cron.hourly` and drops a `.ics` file that a web server can publish.
+Pure bash script which works nicely in debian's `/etc/cron.hourly` and drops a `.ics` file that a web server can publish.